Sachan05/Notes/Non-DSA Notes/HLD Notes/1 - System Design 101 & Consistent Hashing.md

 * SHARDING :
     Sharding is a database partitioning technique crucial for horizontal scaling.
 It involves distributing a large dataset across multiple      databases or shards.

     Vertical Scaling: Upgrading resources in a single server.
     Horizontal Scaling: Distributing data across multiple servers.

     How Sharding Works
     1) Choosing a Sharding Key:
     The sharding key determines how data is distributed across shards.
 A good key ensures even distribution and easy access.
     Example: Using user_id as a sharding key to keep all data for one user together on the same shard】.

     3) User to Shard Mapping:
     Mapping algorithms must ensure minimal load skew and easy addition/removal of shards.

     Approaches to Sharding
     * Modulo-based Sharding: Uses the modulo operation to determine the shard.
-Simple but fails during shard scaling as it causes data redistribution.
+Simple but fails during shard scaling as it causes data
+      redistribution.
     * Range-based Sharding: Assigns shards based on predefined data ranges.
     * Consistent Hashing: Provides flexibility in scaling as it requires minimal data movement during shard changes.

     Optimizing Sharding
     Data Transfer: When adding or removing shards, data transfer should be optimized to occur with minimal impact on availability

+* Replication : it is creating and maintaing duplicate copies of Database in different servers. it is also a scaling technique but it create only multiple copies of same data in multiple nodes.